-Allow me to preface this post by saying that I’m not (yet) masterful at applying this concept.
-Far from it.
+Okay… Allow me to preface this post by saying that I’m not (yet!) masterful at applying this concept.
+Far from it, in fact.
 I am, though, stretching myself into new possibilities as a teacher-coach.
-And, great coaching matters.
-That’s what theLLaBB is all about: experimenting with excellence.

-So, I know, my last post was on praise too.
-That one is different.
-It tackles coaching communication styles from the perspective of developing a growth mindset in athletes based on how we praise them.
-With this one, we’re on the same highway… just in a different lane.
-These are complimentary concepts though.
+In my last post, I wrote on positive praise.
+What we’re about to dive into here is different.
+We’re now going to tackle coaching communication styles from the perspective of developing a growth mindset in athletes based on how we praise them.

 Precision: Good Enough Is The Enemy Of Great